HaraldKangSchroeder/CubeForce/README.md

 One player (host) needs to run the server in addition to the game itself.
 To start the server, he needs to execute `./Cubeforce/Server/Server.exe`

 Afterwards, all players can start the client application/game by executing `./Cubeforce/Game/Game.exe` and use the host ip address to connect to the server.
+Be careful, sound might be a bit loud at the beginning.
+So keep your volume low.

 ### Global network
 This requires further configurations.
 It works if the host does portforwarding (server listens on port 60002), but keep in mind that this opens security leaks.